Greece Moments Greece Moments

 Restaurant recommendation on Patmos

-The Tavern Votris is a culinary delight and we couldn’t get enough of the Greek dishes with an oriental touch.
-Whether hummus with flatbread, souvlaki or fresh fish, everything was simply delicious.
+Taverna Votris is a culinary delight, and we simply couldn’t get enough of the Greek dishes with an oriental twist.
+Whether it was hummus with flatbread, souvlaki, or fresh fish, everything was simply delicious.

-The boss and his staff are very hospitable and accommodating.
-The prices for Patmos absolutely reasonable.
-The restaurant is located outside Skala directly at the marina.
-Especially in the high season, you should reserve a place on the terrace in advance.
+The owner and staff are very hospitable and attentive.
+The prices are absolutely reasonable for Patmos.
+The restaurant is located outside of Skala, right on the marina.
+Especially during peak season, you should reserve a spot on the terrace in advance.

 Pernera Vegan Restaurant, Skala

 Since 2019, there has been a special restaurant in the main town of Skala.
 It is the first vegan restaurant on the island of Patmos.
-That Pernera Restaurant offers only vegan dishes and prefers to use organic products from the island or the Aegean region.
+The Pernera Restaurant offers exclusively vegan dishes and prefers to use organic produce from the island or the Aegean region.

 Patmos Restaurant Empfehlungen Vegane Taverne